-Prolonged use of opioid analgesics during pregnancy may cause neonatal opioid withdrawal syndrome.
+Use of opioid analgesics for an extended period of time during pregnancy may cause neonatal opioid withdrawal syndrome.
 Available data with Sufentanil Citrate Injection in pregnant women are insufficient to inform a drug-associated risk for major birth defects and miscarriage.

 In animal reproduction studies, embryolethality and maternal toxicity were noted in rabbits when sufentanil was administered intravenously at 0.9 times the human procedural dose of 30 mcg/kg during organogenesis.
 Decreased live fetuses and pup survival were noted in rats treated with sufentanil late in gestation and throughout lactation at doses below the human procedural dose.
 No malformations were observed in either rats or rabbits at doses below the human procedural dose [see Data].
 The estimated background risk of major birth defects and miscarriage for the indicated population is unknown.
 All pregnancies have a background risk of birth defect, loss, or other adverse outcomes.
 In the U.S. general population, the estimated background risk of major birth defects and miscarriage in clinically recognized pregnancies is 2% to 4% and 15% to 20%, respectively.